echo2echo/Perl-Web-Images/README.md

 This script was made on Ubuntu Linux

+Run this script before the perl-cgi-images.pl cgi script...
+See below for instructions

 This may be good time to backup your images out of an abundance of caution

 Place your images ( jpg jpeg png ) you would like to display in a public folder such as the following...